samghelms/nba_movement_analysis/report/report.md

 #### Defense

 The defensive loadings show that some teams rely heavily on their interior defense close to the net, while others (the second loading) have a much more spread out defensive scheme.
 Loading three is especially interesting, indicating that some teams almost never play defense directly under the net.
 This could be teams like the Warriors, who don't have an established big man to protect their rim, but do have plenty of players in the 6'6 - 6'9 range who can play around the rim.
-It also might just indicate that some teams don't like to risk jumping in the way of soome driving to the rim for a dunk, which risks a high-speed midair collision.
+It also might just indicate that some teams don't like to risk jumping in the way of some driving to the rim for a dunk, which risks a high-speed midair collision.

 ![Plot of loadings for teams on offense](first_4_loadings_teams_def.png )

-## Manova: Examining the effect team has on court location for players.
+## MANOVA: Examining the effect team has on court location for players.

 People often say that NBA teams like the Spurs have distinctive play styles--"systems".
-This section will try and verify this claim using Mulitivariate Analysis of Variance to search for a relationship between team and the locations players stand in on the court.
+This section will try and verify this claim using Multivariate Analysis of Variance to search for a relationship between team and the locations players stand in on the court.

 We find...